icosa-foundation/three-icosa/README.md

 You will also need a copy of the `brushes` directory from this repository.
 It is not distributed with this package through `npm` to save space.
 A GitHub hosted copy is available at the path: `https://icosa-gallery.github.io/three-icosa-template/brushes/`.
 ## Usage

-Adding a new glTF extension is simple. our `GLTFGoogleTiltBrushMaterialExtension` only requires two special paramaters: a path to your own brushes directory, and a three.js `Clock()`.
+Adding a new glTF extension is simple. our `GLTFGoogleTiltBrushMaterialExtension` only requires a path to a `brushes` directory (see above).

 ```js
 import { GLTFGoogleTiltBrushMaterialExtension } from './three-icosa.module.js';